Ouxsoft/LHTML/docs/README.md

 March 2020 Edition

 ## Introduction
-Living Hypertext Markup Language 5 (LHTML5) spec powers web servers to store and flexibly build dynamic HTML5 documents.
-The spec consists of two parts: a document language and interrupter standard.
+Living Hypertext Markup Language 5 (LHTML5) builds dynamic HTML5 documents.
+The spec has two parts: a document language and an interrupter standard.

-The document language defines the standard for a LHTML5 document (referred to hereinafter referred to as a "document").
-Its syntax is similar to that of HTML5.
-Unlike HTML5, which describes content for the web browser, LHMTL5 defines a language that enables a website's internal stakeholders to communicate.
-This communication occurs through the presence of modular (often custom) elements and attributes.
+The document language defines the standard for a LHTML5 document (referred to as a "document").
+Its syntax is similar HTML5 but permits additional custom elements and attributes.
+Unlike HTML5, which describes content for the web browser, LHMTL5 allows internal stakeholders to create parsable blueprints that produce dynamic pages.

-The interrupter standard defines the standard for how the document language is built.
-A document is past into program (hereinafter referred to as "parser") that build a HTML5 page.
-It focuses primarily on how the modular elements and attributes serve as instructions to instantiate modules, perform coordinated logical functions, and replace their origin with the rendered content.
+The interrupter standard defines how the document language is built.
+A document is past into program (referred to as "parser") that build a HTML5 page.
+It focuses primarily on how configured elements and attributes serve as instructions to instantiate modules, perform coordinated logical functions, and replace themselves with rendered content.

-Anyone familiar with HTML5 will find LHTML5 a breeze.
+Anyone familiar with HTML5 should find LHTML5 a breeze.
 Let's dive right in!

 ### Copyright notice
 Copyright (c) 2017-present Matthew Heroux